google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     This type signature tells you that `thickCircle` needs two arguments,
     both of them being numbers, and the result is a picture.

-Here's an example of a
-    program that uses `thickCircle`.
+Here's an example of a program that uses `thickCircle`

     ~~~~~ . clickable
     program = drawingOf(pic)
     pic = thickCircle(5, 1)
     ~~~~~

-    Functions beginning with "thick" draw shapes with a thick perimeter line, and
+    Functions beginning with "thick" draw shapes with a thick perimeter line and
     the thickness of that line is the last argument to the function.
 So,
     the first argument is the radius of the circle and the second is
     the thickness of the perimeter line of the circle.